2017 - 2021

 - Project Management: CA Agile Central (Rally), Jira

 - Algorithms and Data Structures

-- Design: Adobe Photoshop CC, Adobe InDesign CC
+- Design: Adobe UX, Adobe Photoshop CC, Adobe InDesign CC

 - Office Applications: Microsoft Office, Apple iWork